 *TRANSFERS WILL NOT BE ACCEPTED MORE THAN ONE YEAR FROM ORIGINAL TEST DATE

-- You will receive notice within 5 business days that the ISCD is in receipt of your application.
+- You will receive notice within 5 business days.

 - If you have provided adequate information and payment you will receive a receipt of payment and a confirmation email.

 - If we are unable to process your application we will attempt to contact you.
 Your application will be sent back unprocessed if we are unable to reach you or we are unable to receive appropriate information in a timely manner.

 - The ISCD will send you an email with your eligibility number, PSI will send you an email from firstname.lastname@example.org to set up your appointment.